kristianvaleriev/Project-System-Control/README.md

 * **-f, --files** list of file names\
     Sends the given files to the server, which writes them on the device.
 * **-d, --drivers** list of *.c files\
-    Like in the "-f" option, but the server also compiles them as a Linux Kernel Module agains the linux kernel on it's the device and installs them on the running OS (given it has root privileges).
+    Like in the "-f" option, but the server also compiles them as a Linux Kernel Module agains the linux kernel on it's the device and installs them on the running OS (given it has super user privileges).
 * **-p, --program** [program name]\
     Only works if the SC-Client is compiled without specifiing the -DWITHOUT_NCURSES flag to the compiler and also if the "-n" flag is **not** given to the program.\
     If no argument is given to this option then the default program (dmesg --follow -H) isn't started.\